 Thirty years ago, the world ended.
 Giant electrovoric ants and pterodons came through a rift in space-time, millions of humans died, and that was that.
-Without electricity, human ingenuity has provided some creative work-arounds to the energy problem, but most people survive at subsistence level.
+Human ingenuity has provided some creative workarounds to life without electricity and with giant homicidal ants, but most people merely get by at subsistence level.

 About The Valley of Shadows by John Ringo: ". . . fast-paced . . . building to an exciting climax . . .
-Ringo and Massa have written an end-of-the-world novel that is unconventional and entertaining."—Daily News of Galveston County
+Ringo and Massa have written an end-of-the-world novel that is unconventional and entertaining."—The Galveston County Daily News

 About Black Tide Rising, coedited by John Ringo (featuring stories by Kacey Ezell and Christopher L. Smith): “. . . an entertaining batch of . . . action-packed tales.
 Certainly, fans of Ringo’s particular brand of action-adventure will be pleased.”—Booklist

 "This anthology broadens Ringo’s Black Tide world, serving up doses of humanity amid the ravenous afflicted.
 Comedy has a place in this harsh reality, and these stories stir adventure and emotion at a frantic clip throughout.
 Zombie fiction fans will be thrilled."—Library Journal